 We wish to highlight UW President Cauce’s recent message that “The University of Washington will continue to do everything in its power to support all members of our community.
 We are proud to be home to students, faculty and staff from around the world, and we believe strongly in the world as a global community, in the benefits of cultural exchange and the opportunity to learn from people with different backgrounds.
 Those values are core to our identity and will not change.”

 We stand with you at this time and invite all in our UW Tacoma community to join the weekly UWTea Time (Wednesdays 3:30-4:15, GWP Atrium).
-If you have any concerns about this new executive order, please reach out to the Office of Global Affairs (Akane Yamaguchi, Assistant Director of International Student Services, email@example.com).
+If you have any concerns about this new executive order, please reach out to the Office of Global Affairs (Akane Yamaguchi, Director of International Student and Scholar Services, firstname.lastname@example.org).

 Tacoma and Tri Campus Resources:

 - UW Tacoma Counseling Services

 - UW Division of the Attorney General’s Office

 - Tips for Finding a Lawyer (UW Seattle ISS Webpage)

 - International Emergency Assistance for UW students, faculty, and staff, provided through UW Seattle’s Office of Global Affairs

 - Preparing for international travel, provided through UW Seattle’s Office of Global Affairs